Lil’ Kim Spills Out Of Silk Robe During New York Fashion Week

-Rap icon Lil’ Kim has been making an impact on Instagram and her fans aren’t mad at all.
+Rap icon Lil’ Kim has been making an impact on Instagram, and her fans aren’t mad at all.

 The “Lighters Up” hitmaker recently attended New York Fashion Week and performed at one of the fashion shows.
 In a post which consists of multiple photos, Kim is on stage performing.
 She appears to be wearing a silk orange robe and a black bra underneath.
-She has paired the look with black underwear and fishnet tights, showing off her cleavage and legs, looking super fierce.
+She paired the look with black underwear and fishnet tights, showing off her cleavage and legs while looking super fierce.
 Kim is rocking long dark locks while parading around the runway.
-In the fourth a final photo, she has attached a shot of Saweetie performing, a fairly new rapper.
+In the fourth and final photo, she has attached a shot of Saweetie performing, a fairly new rapper.

-Kim is known for being a fashion icon, therefore, it came to no surprise when her photo racked up over 33,000 likes within a couple of hours.
+Kim is known for being a fashion icon, therefore, it came as no surprise when her photo racked up over 33,000 likes within a couple of hours.

 “THE BEST TO EVER DO IT! #QueenBee,” one user wrote.